divySharma369/Quantum-Calibration-G.A.Ns/README.md

-# Quantum-GAN-Calibration: Advanced Pulse Optimization
+# Quantum-GAN-Calibration: Advanced Pulse Optimization.

 An industrial-grade framework for calibrating quantum gates using Physics-Informed Generative Adversarial Networks (PI-GANs).
 This project uses a GAN architecture to synthesize optimal control pulses that compensate for environmental decoherence and hardware drift.